9. Database access

 </configuration>

-- Line 4: the connection string for the MySQL5 ODBC source.
-This is a string we’ve already examined, which now includes a new Driver parameter that defines the ODBC driver to use.
+- line 4: source connection string ODBC MySQL5.
+This is a previously studied string in which we find a new parameter Driver which defines the ODBC driver to be used.

-- Line 5: The connection string for the SQL Server Express ODBC source.
-This is the string already used in a previous example, to which the Driver parameter has been added.
+- line 5: source connection string ODBC SQL Server Express.
+This is the string already used in a previous example, to which the parameter Driver has been added.

-The [Program.cs] program is identical to that of previous versions, with the following minor differences:
+The [Program.cs] program is identical to that of previous versions, except for the following details:

 System.Data.Odbc | |